Boeing F/A-18 Super Hornet (Block III)

 Best Capability for the Indian Navy and Indian Air Force

 One look at the decks of United States Navy's aircraft carriers and the Royal Australian Air Force’s fleet and you’ll see advanced, combat-proven strike capability.
-The Super Hornet is the multi-role solution for the Navy and international air force customers.
+The Super Hornet is THE multi-role solution for the US Navy and international air force customers.
 The Royal Australian Air Force operates 24 Super Hornets and 12 Growlers.

-Best Path to AMCA
+Latest Generation of Technologies: Best Path to AMCA

 Boeing is prepared to bring its global scale and supply chain, its best-in-industry precision manufacturing processes, as well as the company’s unrivaled experience designing and optimizing aerospace production facilities to both expand India’s aerospace ecosystem and help realize the Make in India vision.
-The approach addresses the infrastructure, personnel training, and operational tools and techniques required to produce a next gen fighter aircraft right here in India.
+The approach addresses the infrastructure, personnel training, and operational tools and techniques required to produce a next-gen fighter aircraft right here in India.

-Boeing believes India has demonstrated its potential in aerospace platform development and manufacturing and has a base to build upon.
+Boeing will work closely with Indian industry to ensure they have the very latest technologies, applying lessons learned from the current Super Hornet production line.
 Boeing has been working with suppliers in India for over two decades in manufacturing, IT and engineering services.
 Today, more than 160 suppliers provide parts and assemblies covering commodities such as aerostructures, wire harness, composites, forgings, avionics mission systems, and ground support equipment.